Mike Morrice

 Michael Morrice (born July 22, 1984) is a Canadian politician who served as the member of Parliament (MP) for Kitchener Centre from 2021 to 2025.
 A member of the Green Party, Morrice was elected to the House of Commons in the 2021 federal election, becoming the party's first MP elected in Ontario and the second elected outside of British Columbia.
+He is set to be acclaimed as the party's leader in the 2026 Green Party of Canada leadership election.

+Before entering federal politics, Morrice worked as a social entrepreneur, founding the environmental non-profit Sustainable Waterloo Region and co-founding Green Economy Canada, organizations that work to reduce greenhouse gas emissions and support low-carbon economic development.

-Early life and career
+Early life and education

 Morrice grew up on Montreal's West Island until 1997 when his family relocated to Newmarket, Ontario.
-In 2003 he enrolled at Wilfrid Laurier University where he received a dual degree in business and computer electronics.
-Following his university studies, Morrice focused on green ventures and sustainable economics; he founded Sustainable Waterloo Region in 2008 and later Green Economy Canada in 2013.
+In 2003, he enrolled at Wilfrid Laurier University where he received a dual degree in business and computer electronics.
+While still a student, Morrice became involved in campus research on climate policy and carbon pricing.

-Politics
+Together with fellow student Chris DePaul, Morrice developed the idea for a regional non-profit that would help local organizations measure and reduce their emissions through collaborative targets.
+In 2008, that project became Sustainable Waterloo Region, a non-profit social enterprise that works with businesses, public institutions and community partners on greenhouse gas reduction plans.
+In 2013, he co-founded Green Economy Canada, a national organization that supports a network of “Green Economy Hubs” across the country, helping businesses track and cut their emissions.
+Morrice served as its founding executive director and received recognition including EY’s Ontario Social Entrepreneur of the Year award in 2018 for his work advancing corporate sustainability.

+In 2021, Wilfrid Laurier University appointed Morrice as its first Social Entrepreneur in Residence, a part-time role focused on mentoring students and supporting social innovation at the university.

+Political career

+2019 federal election

 Morrice was selected as the Green Party's candidate in the 2019 federal election for Kitchener Centre.
-Morrice lost to incumbent Liberal MP Raj Saini, but increased the Green Party's vote share from 3 per cent to 26 per cent.
+Morrice lost to incumbent Liberal MP Raj Saini, but increased the Green Party's vote share from 3% to 26%.
 Morrice later revealed that he was diagnosed with cancer during his 2019 campaign.